Financial Cases and Methods

-- Financing Structure: IPP structure is assumed to internally capture the full benefits of tax credits without the need for tax equity partnerships.
-Tax equity arrangements are currently a popular financing technique and generally offer lower-cost equity than sponsor equity, for a portion of the cost of eligible projects in exchange for the associated tax benefits, as not all companies can use all the tax benefits.
-However, they also come with the costs of structuring, arranging complex financial arrangements, and removing them when they are no longer needed.
+- Financing Structure: New to the 2023 ATB, financial structures for IPP-owned projects are assumed to use a tax equity partnership and debt.
+Tax equity arrangements are currently a popular financing technique, and they generally offer lower-cost equity than sponsor equity, for a portion of the cost project costs in exchange for the associated tax benefits, as not all companies can use all the tax benefits.

-- Conventional Generators: Financing terms reflect natural gas electric generation projects also owned by IPPs that sell power through either a short-term contract or a wholesale spot electricity market, which are otherwise known as "quasi-merchant" projects.
+- Conventional Generators: Natural gas plants represent most of all recently installed conventional electricity generation, and they therefore represent "typical" financial transactions and financing terms.
+Financing terms reflect natural gas electric generation projects also owned by IPPs that sell power through either a short-term contract or a wholesale spot electricity market, which are otherwise known as quasi-merchant projects.
 Natural gas plants in unregulated markets have not historically entered electricity price contracts of the same length as renewable energy generation assets for a variety of reasons, including the challenges of fuel price hedging or contracting for more than a few years.
-Natural gas plants represent most of all recently installed conventional electricity generation, and they therefore represent "typical" financial transactions and financing terms.

-- Risk Assessment: Financial assumptions reflect the differentiation of risk across technologies through varied financing terms.
-Although we recognize that in practice these risks may also be reflected in CAPEX, in soft costs, in a contingency fund, or elsewhere, we believe that reflecting risk in the financing terms provides the clearest and most consistent approach.
+- Risk Assessment: Financial assumptions reflect the different terms offered by financiers to projects with varying levels of risk.
+Although we recognize that in practice these risks may also be reflected in capital expenditures (CAPEX), in soft costs, in a contingency fund, or elsewhere, we believe reflecting risk in the financing terms provides the clearest and most consistent approach.
 Therefore, we use technology-specific debt interest rates, returns on equity, and debt fractions as a percentage of the total project to reflect technological risk perception.
 Debt fraction is calculated using a separate financial model, with technology-specific ATB inputs, based on technology-specific assumed debt service coverage ratios (DSCRs).

 - Domestic Focus: Assumptions primarily reflect technology risk within the U.S. market, but some consideration is given to international development.
 An individual technology may receive more-favorable financing terms outside the United States as a result of different macroeconomic factors (e.g., different regulations or different interest rates), more government interventions or more market guarantees, or better market perception of technologies.

 - Cost Recovery Period: Both cases assume a constant cost recovery period—or period over which the initial capital investment is recovered—of 30 years for all technologies.
 The ATB also provides an option to look at cost recovery over a 20-year period, and a "tech life" period where the lifetime varies by technology.

 Methods for Developing Financial Assumptions

-This approach to generating the financial assumptions includes technology-specific financial assumptions to capture more granularity of current and future energy markets as well as to show changes in financing rates that are attributable to the reduction or elimination of tax credits for eligible technologies (see below for schedule reductions).
+This approach to generating the financial assumptions includes technology-specific financial assumptions to (1) capture more granularity of current and future energy markets and (2) show changes in financing rates that are attributable to the reduction or elimination of tax credits for eligible technologies (see below for schedule reductions).
 Each technology has its own specific risk factors that might influence the underlying cost of financing.
 However, a multitude of other factors determine a project's cash flow risk, including: